 Please accept our deepest sympathy for your loved one's death.
-You've been on an overwhelming journey and we're honored to have been part of it.
+You've been on an overwhelming journey, and we're honored to have been part of it.
 That journey doesn't end with your loved one's death.
 We'll be here, whenever you need us in the next days and months-you don't have to go it alone.
+Please call TRU Grief Services at (303) 604-5300 for additional information or to be connected with a grief counselor or support group.